HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ### Alternatives

-* Have no centralized monitoring tooling; leave it up to teams as to how they want to monitor their applications.
+* Have no centralized monitoring tooling and leave it up to individual teams as to how they want to monitor their applications.
+  * Pros
+    * No centralized decisionmaking
+    * Less communication overhead
+    * More choice in what monitoring tools are used
+  * Cons
+    * Teams will likely waste effort building similar tooling for monitoring or not monitor in the first place.
+    * Teams will not easily be able to view metrics from linked systems in one go.
+They will likely have to jump from cloud account to cloud account to debug issues.
+This can lead to increased downtime in debugging system failures.
+    * Cetralized alerting systems and shared oncall schedules would be very difficult to organize.
 * Due to the heterogeneity of data sources in DCP, there is a strong argument to use metric exporters to export all metric data to a single metrics server.
 There would then be true, global metric aggregation and a single metric query language.
+  * Pros
+    * Teams would only have to learn one metrics database query language
+    * Better standardization of metric types
+  * Cons
+    * The metrics system would be more complex.
+    * Adding a layer between developers and the native cloud metrics system could introduce room for more failures and interpolation issues.